Mini-guidePublished 24 November 2025Updated 29 May 2026

 Illuminated Signs

-Use opal acrylic or polycarbonate for Led or Illuminated Signs — they diffuse light evenly and handle heat well.
+Use opal acrylic or polycarbonate for Led or Illuminated Signs, which diffuse light evenly and handle heat well.

 Summary: How to Choose the Right Board Material